Coast Guard, DHS.

 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), we have considered whether this rule would have a significant economic impact on a substantial number of small entities.
 The term “small entities” comprises small businesses, not-for-profit organizations that are independently owned and operated and are not dominant in their fields, and governmental jurisdictions with populations of less than 50,000.

 For the same reasons set forth in the above Regulatory Evaluation, the Coast Guard certifies under 5 U.S.C.
 605(b) that this rule is not expected to have a significant economic impact on any substantial number of entities, regardless of size.
-This rule will affect the following entities, some of which may be small entities: The owners or operators of vessels intending to transit or anchor in a portion of the Colorado River from 8:30 p.m. to 10 p.m. on July 4, 2003.
+This rule will affect the following entities, some of which may be small entities: the owners or operators of vessels intending to transit or anchor in a portion of the Colorado River from 8 p.m. to 10 p.m. on August 31, 2003.

-This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: The temporary safety zone's short duration of one and one-half (1/2) hours on one day, the late hour when traffic is low, and the ability of the COTP to authorize entry if necessary.
+This safety zone will not have a significant economic impact on a substantial number of small entities for the following reasons: The temporary safety zone's short duration of two hours on one day, The late hour when traffic is low, and the ability of the COTP to authorize entry if necessary.

 Assistance for Small Entities